sergeysychov/behaviour_inject/README.md

         ....
     }

-    //You can use it in constructor
-    public Foo(Analytics analytics, [Create] Connection connection)
+    //You can use it in constructor if Foo is automatically composed by context. public Foo(Analytics analytics, [Create] Connection connection)
     {
         ....